Foundational Stories of

 Once that was settled, Seymour and Steve worked together over the next four nights to complete the negotiations for the sale and an equitable distribution of funds among the three parties.
 The deal was completed on Thursday evening in time for a Friday deadline for Apple to announce the purchase of NeXT and Steve’s return to the company.

 As Chief Legal Officer, Seymour deals with a wide range of issues from contracts to acquisitions and increasingly finds himself defending against Patent Trolls.
 This practice has grown from an occasional nuisance to a full-fledged business.
 Companies have been formed to seek out and buy all manner of patents with the goal of creating revenue streams through both patent enforcement and potential litigation.
 Many companies find themselves in the dual positions of rigorous enforcement of their own patents and rigorous defense against patent infringement charges.
 Seymour has seen his fair share of both.
 His approach to dealing with Patent Trolling has been a bit different, as we’ll see in the following examples.

+A patent troll claimed Canon was infringing their patents.
 The court ordered mediation and assigned a well-known and respected mediator with offices in San Francisco and Maui.
 One of the sessions was scheduled to take place at the Four Seasons on Maui.
 They were told the mediator required participants to come in suit and tie.
 When Seymour arrived with Canon’s attorney, the hotel doorman immediately knew what room they wanted – because they were the only ones wearing a suit and tie in Maui!